chmodsss/interviews-study/interview-guide.md

 #### Implementation
 7. How should the bot be deployed?
 IDE plugin, Background process, Standalone application, Webservice
-8. Would you rather chat(text) with the assistant to execute your actions or do you like to speak(voice) to this assistant?
+8. Would you rather chat(text) with the bot to execute your actions or do you like to speak(voice) to this bot?
 9. Why would you prefer the choice?
 What are the hurdles you might imagine for voice assisted bots?

 #### Trustability
-10. Would you trust this voice-assistant and why?.
+10. Would you trust this voice-bot and why?.
 What are the measures that needs to be taken to gain the trust in the community?
 11. Would you be comfortable to share your data to train the model, given that the data will not be shared with anyone?.
 This would help the bot to learn from multiple users and provides better performance.